 Our weekly “À Table”dinner series gets its name from the mealtime call to the dining table.
 Since 2018, we have invited friends new and old to share a meal focusing on food, music and traditions from various places in the Francophone world.
-It has proved a fun way to connect with friends and practice our spoken French.
-Here, we share portraits of some of our favorite meals so that you can do the same.
-Bon Appétit!
+It has proved to be a fun way to connect with friends and practice our spoken French.
+Here on our site, we share portraits of some of our favorite meals so that you can easily do a version of the same chez vous Bon Appétit!

-To replay the event in your own home, we have a free playlist of his set, some notes on pulling together a Hippo-worthy apéro, and fun lyrical games to dive deeper into his music.
+Whether you missed it or want to relive it, you can replay this event in your own home by what we have collected on this page: a free playlist of his set, some notes on pulling together a Hippo-worthy apéro, and fun lyrical games to dive deeper into his music.

 Banner art by ShinoArt.